Currency rates screen

 Tips

-book's base currency, or when you have transactions split across currencies (transfers / FX).
+• Rates only matter for accounts whose currency differs from the book's base currency, or when you have transactions split across currencies (transfers / FX).

-• Most users only need a small handful of rates — one per
+• Most users only need a small handful of rates — one per account-currency × roughly once a year is enough for reports to look reasonable.

 Report an issue